grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 6. Repeat as necessary until the left and right gaps are even and the back surfaces are flush.

-6.  **Tighten all hinge screws -** Tighten all 7 hinge screws until they are snug, and then tighten an additional 90 degrees (1/4 turn) to ensure they're securely fastened.
+6.  **Tighten all hinge screws -** Tighten all 7 hinge screws until they're snug, and then tighten an additional 90 degrees (1/4 turn) to ensure they're securely fastened.

-7.  **Connect the Display Assembly FPCs to the Motherboard -** Attach the display module cables to the receptacles on the Motherboard.
+8.  **Connect the Display Assembly FPCs to the Motherboard -** Attach the display module cables to the receptacles on the Motherboard.

-8.  **Place the Display Assembly FPC Tape –** Place the Display Assembly FPC Tape to the Display Assembly FPC as shown.
+9.  **Place the Display Assembly FPC Tape –** Place the Display Assembly FPC Tape to the Display Assembly FPC as shown.

     > [!IMPORTANT]